Design an Experiential Learning Opportunity

 Courses and co-curricular activities designed with experiential learning outcomes in mind can have a number of potential benefits for learners, including:

-1. learning about contemporary workplace practices and demands;
+1. Exposure to current workplace practices and demands;

-2. developing and strengthening key employability skills in demand by today's employers;
+2. Developing and strengthening employability skills in-demand by employers;

 Experience Profiles